munin-monitoring/munin/doc/reference/munin-node.conf.rst

 .. option:: cidr_allow

    Allowed hosts given in CIDR notation (192.0.2.1/32).
 Replaces or complements “allow”.
-Requires the precense of Net::Server, but is not supported by old versions of this module.
+Requires the presence of Net::Server, but is not supported by old versions of this module.

 .. option:: cidr_deny